Merovius/merovius.github.io/content/posts/2022-05-13-calculating-type-sets.markdown

   This is especially important for environments like the Go playground, which regularly compiles untrusted code.
-- NP complete problems are notoriously hard to debug, if they fail.
+- NP complete problems are notoriously hard to debug if they fail.

   If you use Linux, you might have occasionally run into a problem where you accidentally tried installing conflicting versions of some package.
 And if